Our Commitment to You

 Research clearly shows that children benefit from co-operative parenting arrangements following separation and divorce.
 Alternatively, children suffer long-term emotional harm when they find themselves in the firing range of conflict and are used as weapons in their parents’ dispute - usually unintentionally, but the harm is done.
 Family mediation provides the best forum for working out these arrangements.
 You are after all their parents, and the best people to make the choices about their future.
 Research repeatedly shows this.
 Don't use the children as weapons!

 We believe that there is even more to be gained from family mediation where parents have become entrenched in court proceedings.
-Judges repeatedly warn that Courts are seldom suitable places for sorting out such conflicts and that mediation must be tried over and again.
+Judges repeatedly warn that Courts are seldom suitable places for sorting out such conflicts and that mediation must be tried .
 Just because you are already involved in Court proceedings does not mean that you can’t try mediation or some other form of Alternative Dispute Resolution, ADR.

 Our Commitment to your Children

 Children are not usually seen in mediation, but their voices are always heard.
 Their interests must always be considered first, whether in considering the day to day arrangements, or in working out how to make the money stretch to meet their needs for a suitable home.
 Whilst our mediators remain impartial, we will do our very best to make sure that your focus remains fixed on their needs and that their wishes and feelings are listened to.
-And where it is felt important that they do participate in the mediation, we will set that up.
+Where it is felt important that they do participate in the mediation, we will set that up.
 Consulting with your Children

 Our Commitment to Change